Listen to the audio version, or read the text below

 Transformation is a change in a person, group of people, or organization that cannot easily be reversed or go back to the way things were before the transformation took place.

 SPHERE OF INFLUENCE

-In the context of the Core Leaders Network, a “sphere of influence” is any space, organization, or group in which a leader may have an impact on its direction and outcomes.
+In the context of the Core Coaching, a “sphere of influence” is any space, organization, or group in which a leader may have an impact on its direction and outcomes.

 Let’s combine two ideas to define the “Core Cohort” in the context of the Core Leaders Network.
 The first is an ancient Roman military unit, was called a “cohort.”
 The second is a group of people who are banded together.
 So, think of your Core Cohort as a group of people who are intentionally banding together in the common pursuit of conquering.
 What are we conquering together?
 Any obstacle that stands in the way of each of us being the best and most effective version of ourselves that we can be.

 The Core Leaders Network is a group of leaders pursuing well-being and personal transformation so that each of us makes an impact on our spheres of influence.
 Together, we can bring positive transformation to our business, our city and our region.

 Let’s start our time together by thinking about what happiness looks like for a leader.
 Life is tough, and the pressure is real.
 Can we be “happy” in the middle of it all?
 Are we even supposed to be happy?
 How much impact should the demands of leadership and the consequences of failing to meet those demands, determine our feelings of happiness on a regular basis?
 Let’s use this example from my own life: